DerekSelander/dsdump/docs/index.md

 symbol_offset_address = (virtual_symbol_address - containing_macho_section_virtual_address) + contain_macho_section_file_offset
 ```

 This trick is used extensively in [dsdump](https://github.com/DerekSelander/dsdump) to find information in a file.
 For example, a pointer will reference another area in memory via a virtual address.
-Using the above method, if you know the virtual address, you can obtain the file offset of what it is pointing to on disk.
-All pointers in memory will reference virtual addresses, not file offsets.
+Using the above method, if you know the virtual address, you can obtain the file offset of what it's pointing to on disk.

+*All compiled code pointers will reference virtual addresses, not file offsets on disk.*

 ---
 <a name="pie"></a>
 #### PIE
 ---

 Ohhhh but it gets a bit more confusing than that.
-In addition to the vritual load address, the OS can shift a loaded image's virtual addresses to a different starting base address to help mitigate attacks.
+In addition to the vritual load address, the OS can shift a loaded image's virtual addresses on runtime to a different starting base address to help mitigate attacks.
 This is called **Address Space Layout Randomization** or simply **ASLR**.

 Since an image can have a different address everytime it loads, this means that referencing to virtual addresses needs to be able to reference addresses not based on an absolute virtual address value, but via a relative load address from the current memory address.
 This is known as a Position Indenpendent Executable or **PIE**.